aimedvedevq/FinTextClassificationBert/README.md

-# FinTextClassificationBert
+# FinTextClassificationBert and Tinkoff Pulse parcer

-Classification of investors posts from tinkoff pulse using fine-tuned BERT
+Classification of investors posts from tinkoff pulse using fine-tuned BERT.
+Moreover incuded tinkoff pulse user posts by companies parcer using rest API